rctay/gitbook/text/21_Redoing_Git_Reset_and_Revert/0_ Redoing_Git_Reset_and_Revert.markdown

 correct typos in a commit message, prior to pushing the change out for the world to see.

-If you find a mistake in an older commit, but still one that you have not yet published to the world, you use linkgit:git-rebase[1] in interactive mode with `git rebase -i`, marking the change that requires correction with **edit**.
+If you wish to modify an earlier commit, you can use linkgit:git-rebase[1] in interactive mode with `git rebase -i`, marking the change that requires correction with **edit**.
 This will allow you to amend the commit during the rebasing process.